 Because the income and cost requirements go into effect immediately and the requirements for domestic sourcing and final assembly go into effect so quickly, manufacturers and trade associations are predicting a steep drop in the sale of EVs.
 This is because many consumers do rely on that $7,500 to make it worthwhile to buy an EV, and most EVs won’t qualify for the tax credit for at least a few years, if ever.

 Under the new rules, half of the tax credit ($3,750) depends on where the EV’s battery components come from, and the other half depends on the source(s) of critical minerals.
 All EVs must undergo final assembly in the U.S. to qualify for the tax credit.

 As of December 19, 2022, though, the Treasury Department has delayed the implementation of the critical mineral and battery component requirements until March, 2023.

 Battery component requirement

-To be eligible for the EV tax credit, a vehicle placed in service before January 1, 2024, must have a battery made with at least 50% of its components manufactured or assembled in North America.
+From March 2023, onwards, the EV tax credit will only be available if a vehicle placed in service before January 1, 2024, has a battery made with at least 50% of its components manufactured or assembled in North America.
 This percentage increases to:

 60% for EVs or PHEVs placed into service during 2024 and 2025